quii/monolith-to-micro/README.md

 We have some technical debt because not all of our method calls for recipes (add/delete) are available over the network yet.
 Let's see what it's like to change our `recipe.proto` and see how well the tooling helps us.

-Add the following to the proto file
+Add the following to the proto file so we can add recipes over gRPC.

 ```proto
 message AddRecipeRequest {